KrishBharadwaj5678/CodePad/README.md

-# Code Pad 🖥️
+# CodePad 👨‍💻

-Welcome to **Code Pad**, the perfect digital workspace for coding enthusiasts!
-Code Pad offers a sleek and user-friendly environment for writing, testing, and sharing your code.
+Welcome to **CodePad**, the perfect digital workspace for coding enthusiasts!
+Code Pad offers a sleek and user-friendly environment for writing, testing, and sharing your code. ✍️🚀

 ---